bsubbaraman/ABSR/posts/gab_post_wk15.md

 **Sensor reading?**
 <img src="/images/wk15exp/wk15-3.png" width="4=50%">
 Very unsual reading for an ldr (I was expecting more in the 700s).
 It also barely changes.
-My resistor's probably be too big.
+My resistor's probably too big.

-I also tried to send the data to a spreadsheet with [pushingbox](https://www.pushingbox.com/) but while the nodeMCU seems to be sending it *somewhere* it ain't my spreadsheet.
+I also tried to send the data to a spreadsheet with [pushingbox](https://www.pushingbox.com/) but while the nodeMCU seems to be sending it *somewhere* but that somewhere ain't my spreadsheet.

 <img src="/images/wk15exp/spreadsheet.png" width="4=50%">